xorgy/ldwm/README.md

 recommended to also install the bluegray files shipped in the dextra package.

-Running jwm
+Running ldwm
 -----------
-Add the following line to your .xinitrc to start jwm using startx:
+Add the following line to your .xinitrc to start ldwm using startx:

-    exec jwm
+    exec ldwm

-In order to connect jwm to a specific display, make sure that the DISPLAY environment variable is set correctly, e.g.:
+In order to connect ldwm to a specific display, make sure that the DISPLAY environment variable is set correctly, e.g.:

-    DISPLAY=foo.bar:1 exec jwm
+    DISPLAY=foo.bar:1 exec ldwm

-(This will start jwm on display :1 of the host foo.bar.)
+(This will start ldwm on display :1 of the host foo.bar.)

 Configuration
 -------------
-The configuration of jwm is done by creating a custom config.h and (re)compiling the source code.
+The configuration of ldwm is done by creating a custom config.h and (re)compiling the source code.